Another Art Tip

 This jewelry set is a pink/gray/gray-blue color combination with a heart-shaped pendant necklace, teardrop earrings, and a heart-shaped keychain.
 What's so special about it is each individual piece is unique and one-of-a-kind, never to be repeated.

-I'm adding more jewelry everyday to my Etsy shop, because, I have to admit, it's a little addictive.
+I'm adding more jewelry everyday to my shop, because, I have to admit, it's a little addictive.
 Like, share and enjoy!

 Large Wall Hanging With Fringe/Tassel